Punktum-dk/whois-rest-service-specification/README.md

   - Documenting removal of public information on non-registrant users for handle (users) and domain name inquiries
   - Documenting removal of name server contacts for host (name server) inquiries

+- 1.1 2017-05-01
+  - Correction of typos and minor cleanups, thanks to the contributors for the PRs

 - 1.0 2016-11-08
   - Initial revision